 It has been seen countless times in science fiction throughout the years, people giving orders to robots without using any special commands or keywords.
 These people simply talk to machines as they would talk to any other person.

 This thesis describes the creation of a system that would allow robots to communicate with human operators more easily.
 In order to begin a platform had to be developed comprised of a collection of both hardware and software that would allow the robot to perform the actions required of it.
 In the simplest form this configuration contains an iRobot create, Arduino micro-controller, web-cam and ASUS Eee PC in terms of the hardware.
 The Eee PC uses windows XP, MATLAB and C++.
 Using image processing in MATLAB the robot is able to identify objects that are in its environment.
 In order to interact with people the robot processes natural language input from the user.
 Language is parsed by linking words to concepts.
-A tree is stored in the robots memory that relates concepts to one another.
-Each word can represent a number of other concepts.
+A tree is stored in the robot's memory that relates concepts to one another.
+Each word can represent a number of concepts.
 To determine which concept a word represents, a list of requirements is kept for each concept.
 The concepts represented by the rest of the words in the sentence are used to determine the concept the user is referring to.
 Using concept and the representations of objects in images, words that represent objects can be linked to what those objects look like.
 This allows the robot to carry out tasks put to it.
 In the future, this has the possibility of being expanded to using more complex objects that aren't uniformly colored, or with maps of areas and coordinate tracking that would allow for more advanced movement.

 Acknowledgements

 I would like to express my thanks to all those who supported me while working on this project.
-The faculty members of the Computer Science department have continually shown support for all endeavors that I have pursued through my years at Kutztown University, including but by no means limited to this project.
+The faculty members of the Computer Science Department have continually shown support for all endeavors that I have pursued through my years at Kutztown University, including but by no means limited to this project.
 I would also like to express sincere gratitude and the most genuine thanks I can give:

 To my advisor, Dr. Oskars Rieksts, who renewed my interest in robotics that had waned some in my years following the ending of my high school.
 Without the robotics club that he and I worked on I do not know if I would have had the drive and interest to go this far.